Pittsburgh Magazine: About

-The magazine was purchased in 1970 by WQED, who used the magazine as part of its pledge drives.
+The magazine was purchased in 1970 by WQED, which used the magazine as part of its pledge drives.
 By 1978, it was still losing money, but it had gained tax-exempt status through WQED.
 Allies of Richard Mellon Scaife, the owner of the rival Pittsburgh Tribune-Review and the Pittsburgher, investigated the financial status, with a possible eye toward challenging the tax-exempt status.
 In 1983, the magazine was drawn into a battle between staff members regarding WQED's involvement with Nancy Reagan's anti-drug campaign.
 In 1990, the magazine was the subject of a libel lawsuit brought by two police officers after publishing an article about the disappearance of a Pittsburgh man; the suit was settled for $75,000.

 Amid significant staff turnover, former employees suggested that the growth of the magazine was stunted by its relationship with the financially distressed WQED.
 In October 1993, Sewickley native Christopher E. Fletcher was hired as editor.
 The magazine underwent a significant format re-design in 1994.